Naluswa256/tiktok-shop-link-kit/AI_WORKERS_DEPLOYMENT_GUIDE.md

 ## Overview

-This guide covers the deployment of three lightweight, event-driven AI workers for the TikTok commerce ingestion pipeline:
+This guide covers the deployment of two lightweight, event-driven AI workers for the TikTok commerce ingestion pipeline:

 1. **Caption Parser** - Extracts product information from TikTok captions using LLM
 2. **Thumbnail Generator** - Creates product thumbnails from video frames using YOLO + FFmpeg
-3. **Auto-Tagger** - Generates semantic tags for enhanced product categorization

 ## Architecture